dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### vcon

-The the value of vcon contains the syntactic version of the JSON format used in the vCon.
+The the value of vcon parameter contains the syntactic version of the JSON format used in the vCon.

 * vcon: "String"